top of page

 • John Green

-• 3 min read
+• 5 min read

 What is Paperboard?

-Paperboard is the industry name for the thicker sheets of paper used primarily for product packaging.
-Also known as cardstock, or board stock, the paper is designed specifically for manufacturing custom product boxes and is available in various thicknesses (calipers) ranging from 0.008” to 0.048” (8 point to 48 point).
-Paperboard is used extensively in custom product packaging because it is environmentally friendly, has excellent print qualities, is strong, yet lightweight, and can easily be cut, scored and glued into boxes and other product packaging.
+Paperboard is available in various thicknesses (calipers), typically ranging from 0.008” to 0.048” (8 point to 48 point).
+It is environmentally friendly, has excellent print qualities, is strong yet lightweight, and can easily be die cut, folded, and glued into boxes and other product packaging.

-Paperboard Finishes
+Paperboard Coatings and Surface Finishes

 Paperboard comes in several varieties, with some coated for print and others left uncoated.
-Coated paperboards have a smooth, bright white clay coat applied to one side (C1S) or both sides (C2S) to enhance print quality, brightness, and moisture resistance.
-While clay-coated paper isn't required for printing, it enhances color vibrancy and sharpens contrasts, giving printed paperboard boxes extra pop.
-This makes it ideal for food, cosmetics, and consumer goods packaging.
-Clay-coated paperboards are available in a range of finishes, from matte to gloss, depending on the packaging requirements.
+Coated paperboards have a smooth, bright white clay coating applied to one side (C1S) or both sides (C2S) to improve print quality, brightness, and moisture resistance.

 Paperboard Types